What Are Medicare Part B Excess Charges?

 Medicare Part B excess charges are illegal in the following eight states:

-These eight states have passed laws that prevent healthcare providers from enacting Part B excess charges, so if you live in one of them, you shouldn’t have to worry about paying excess for medical services.
-However, if you live in one of the other 42 states, you will need to take steps to avoid them.
-Similarly, even if you live in one of the eight states that don’t allow excess charges, you can still be charged for them if you see a provider in a different state that doesn’t accept the Medicare assignment.
+If you live in one of the other 42 states, you will need to take steps to avoid them.
+Remember that even if you live in one of the eight states that don’t allow excess charges, you can still be charged for them if you see a provider in a different state that doesn’t accept Medicare assignment.

 Does Medigap Cover Medicare Part B Excess Charges?

-• Plan F – Most new Medicare beneficiaries cannot purchase Plan F because it is no longer available.
-However, if you were first eligible for Medicare before Jan.
-1, 2020, you can purchase
+• Plan F – Most new Medicare beneficiaries cannot purchase Medigap Plan F because it is no longer available.
+However, you can purchase this plan if you were first eligible for Medicare before Jan.
+1, 2020.
+You can also keep Plan F if it is your current plan.

-• Plan G – Besides Plan F, Medigap Plan G is the most comprehensive Medigap plan available to Medicare beneficiaries
+• Plan G – Besides Plan F, Medigap Plan G is the most comprehensive Medigap plan available to Medicare beneficiaries.

 Beneficiaries with one of these plans do not have to worry about Part B excess charges.